 Hiking Bearwallow Mountain

 Straddling the Eastern Continental Divide, the mountain has been a popular destination for local hikers who knew about it for years.
-Now, thanks to a conservation easement on the land and a beautiful new trail leading to the top, it's been officially opened to the public for hiking.
+Now, thanks to a conservation easement on the land and two beautiful new trails leading to the top, it's been officially opened to the public for hiking.

-The mountain rises to 4,232ft above sea level with a signature open pasture on its northwest slope, visible from miles away in Fairview and Buncombe County.
+The mountain rises to 4,232 ft above sea level with a signature open pasture on its northwest slope, visible from miles away in Fairview and Buncombe County.
 The rocky, grassy summit, which you share with friendly grazing cattle during the summer, provides expansive views from the south to west to north.
 Mountains visible include the Craggies, Mount Mitchell, Mount Pisgah, and the Balsams.
 You can see much of rural Buncombe and Henderson Counties and much of the Asheville area as well.

 History and Future

-At the summit, dozens of communications towers have been constructed around the historic yellow NC Forest Service fire tower.
-A small house sits at the base of the fire tower, which was used in years past as a residence for the tower observer, whose job was to keep an eye out for forest blazes in years past (see the link above for a great story about the tower and its history).
+At the summit, dozens of communications and weather-monitoring towers have been constructed around the historic yellow NC Forest Service fire tower.
+A small house sits at the base of the fire tower, which was used in years past as a residence for the tower observer, whose job was to keep an eye out for forest blazes (see the link above for a great story about the tower and its history).
 You can't climb the tower now, but as a child, I remember visiting the mountain and spending time at the top speaking with Mr. Curtis who staffed the tower and was eager to share his knowledge about his job with visitors.

-Public access to the mountain was secured with the help of the Carolina Mountain Land Conservancy (which is primarily responsible for the conservation easement on the land), the Carolina Mountain Club, REI, and volunteers from the community.
+Public access to the mountain was secured with the help of the Carolina Mountain Land Conservancy (which is primarily responsible for the conservation easement on the land), the Carolina Mountain Club, REI, the landowners and volunteers from the community.
 According to CLMC, 81 acres of land were protected in 2009, almost 500 acres of land are hoped to be protected in the future, and the trail will eventually become part of a much longer one connecting to the Florence Preserve and trails in the Hickory Nut Gorge and Chimney Rock State Park.